krishaamer/green-filter-research/research/literature/sustainability.md

 | 34%            | Mobility |
 | 15%            | Other    |

-Daily human activities emission contribution on average in France, Germany, Norway and Sweden.
+Daily human activities emission contribution on average in France, Germany, Norway and Sweden from Moberg et al. (2019).

 -   According to Debnath et al. (2022) 39% of global CO2 emissions comes from the building sector.
 -   Eesti Vabariigi Valitsus (2022) Estonian Green Deal Action Plan (Eesti Rohepöörde Tegevusplaan).